Makes 4 servings

 - Dip potato balls into egg, then roll in breadcrumbs.
 Working in batches, fry balls, turning often, until golden brown and crisp, 3 to 4 minutes.
 Drain on paper towels and serve warm with aioli.

 - Preheat oven to 300 degrees.

 - Cut thin slice off very top of garlic head to expose tops of cloves.
-Set head in shallow baking dish, drizzle with olive oil,
+Set head in shallow baking dish, drizzle with olive oil, and season.

 - Cover with foil and bake for 1 to 1½ hours, until garlic is very soft.
 Set aside to cool, reserving oil from pan.

 - When cool, squeeze pulp out of garlic into food processor bowl.
 Add yolks, vinegar, water, salt, and cayenne.
 Purée until smooth.

 - With motor running, slowly add reserved oil from roasted garlic plus 1½ cups extra-virgin olive oil until combined.

 From Savannah Sasser Reimagines the Traditional St. Patrick’s Day Feast.